 For general enquires about volunteering with the Trust please contact wlt.volunteers.hub@nhs.net

-This is a bespoke volunteering role!
-In your volunteering application please provide a brief outline of your proposed volunteering activity for the following application question: "Please provide a brief outline of your idea/s for your volunteering activity"
+As part of your volunteering application, you must provide a brief outline of your proposed volunteering activity for the following application question:

-Without this your application cannot be considered.
+Applications submitted without this information cannot be considered.

-Please download an example brief below
+Please download an example brief below for guidance.

 Download: Example bespoke volunteering activity proposal from a volunteer